 One street which is worth a visit is the Werregarenstraat, known as “graffiti alley” or Ghent's graffiti street, of which the artwork covers every surface and changes continuously.
 The Tweebruggenstraat is also a great place to discover some really innovative legal street art.

-You can take a Concrete Canvas tour (get a map from the Tourist Information point or download online).
-It’s amazing that this creative outlet has been so encouraged and celebrated by the city of Ghent.
+You can take a Concrete Canvas tour (get a map from the Tourist Information point or download online) by yourself or

 The majestic St Bavo’s Cathedral is the oldest parish church in the city, with foundations dating back to the 10th century.
 A Romanesque church was built there in the 12th century, dedicated to St John the Baptist.
 However, the current Gothic structure was begun in 1274, and in the following centuries, it was added to and enhanced with a chapter house, nave aisles, a choir, chapels and much more.
 Charles V, the Holy Roman Emperor, was baptized in the cathedral.